-Also known as the black-legged tick, the deer tick is widely distributed throughout the eastern United States and can be found in all the states of the Mid-Atlantic region.
+Also known as the black-legged tick, the deer tick (Ixodes scapularis) is widely distributed throughout the eastern United States.
 Named for their preference for using white-tailed deer as host animals, deer ticks ambush potential hosts by waiting in vegetation and latching on to unsuspecting animals as they pass.
-The parasites are classified as sanguivores that feed on blood and other bodily fluids.
-Deer ticks spread a number of harmful diseases and can be dangerous to pets and humans.

 What Do They Look Like?